Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 It was a hell of a party, too.
 Rooney himself had participated, and somehow laid out a spread that made the men’s eyes moisten with joy.
 It was Carboriffic, fattylicious and full of all the very worst in good food.

 They *had* to get seconds.
 And thirds.
-And...maybe they could burn some goodwill and sleep in the next day, too.
+And... maybe they could burn some goodwill and sleep in the next day, too.
 It was Friday, after all...

 What better way to celebrate life?